cqdowning/cytoblast/ProjectDocument.md

 ![Thrown weapon](./project_doc_images/Thrown_Weapon.PNG "Thrown weapon")

 *Balancing* - Over the course of development I made various balance changes to all parts of the game.
 For the player, I tweaked player movement speed and dash speed and distance.
 For weapons, I changed the fire rates, projectile speeds, max ammo, and damage.
 For enemies, I tuned their health, damage, movement speed and attack rate.
 For example, one of the major pieces of feedback I received from playtesters was that melee was too difficult.
 I tried to make melee a bit easier by making it faster and having a larger hitbox than the animation.
+Another common piece of feedback was that the rifle was the strongest weapon.
+However, balancing the rifle was difficult since it requires a bit more skill to use.
+In the end, I think the rifle is still the best weapon but not by too much.
 [Commit for buffing melee](https://github.com/cqdowning/cytoblast/commit/1b04e22958873133124a5676dd3ca53dd25dc9ca)

 ### Further Possible Improvements
 *Hitstop on damage* - I would have liked to experiment with hitstop effects during gameplay.
 For example, a brief pause on getting hit to make taking damage feel more impactful.

 *Enemy hit and death effects* - Enemies do not react to being hit at all except for a sound effect.
 There are also no effects or animation for an enemy being defeated.
 I think adding particles and some kind of animation to hit and death effects would help make defeating enemies feel more satisfying.

+*Damage Drop-off* - Bullets could decrease in damage as they travel.
+This could potentially nerf the strength of the rifle at long distances.

 # From the Cytoblast Team:
 Thank you for playing our game!